viperleed/viperleed/doc/content/basics/leed_and_leed_iv.rst

 often referred to as |IV| curves, or spectra — are very sensitive to the precise position and vibrational amplitudes of each atom in the surface unit cell.
-Comparing calculated and experimental |IV| curves allows one to accept or discard structural models for surfaces with picometer-level accuracy.
+Comparing calculated and experimental |IV| curves allows one to accept or discard structural models for surfaces with picometre-level accuracy.

 In ViPErLEED, |LEED-IV| calculations are performed by the |calc| Python